For the last 10 years or so, Arch Linux has been my

 for club, but grug remember easier just remove GNOME software and use terminal,

-so grug run rpm-ostree remove gnome-software gnome-software-rpm-ostree
+so grug run rpm-ostree remove gnome-software gnome-software-rpm-ostree.
+Memory

 leak not worth grug's time and energy.

 DNF being slow is well known in the Fedora community.
-While DNF5 is supposed to improve this, I'll believe it when I see it.
-For me the process of installing and removing packages is fast enough, but refreshing mirror/package metadata is frustratingly slow.
+While DNF5 is supposed to

 What I didn't expect is for rpm-ostree to also be as slow as a snail.
 While you